OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 Multi EC2 Site/Region/Account Support
 ================================================================================

-It is possible to define various EC2 hosts to allow opennebula the managing of different EC2 regions or different EC2 accounts.
+It is possible to define various EC2 hosts to allow OpenNebula the managing of different EC2 regions or different EC2 accounts.

 When you create a new host the credentials and endpoint for that host are retrieved from the ``/etc/one/ec2_driver.conf`` file using the host name.
 Therefore, if you want to add a new host to manage a different region, i.e. ``eu-west-1``, just add your credentials and the capacity limits to the the ``eu-west-1`` section in the conf file, and specify that name (eu-west-1) when creating the new host.